peachy-codes/videoless-essay/readme.md

+Videoless Essay
-Video essays are too long

-We want to read!
+Video essays are too long.
+We want to read them instead.

-This is an early version of this script.

-Uses yt-dl, whisper, sentence transformers

-Methodology: Rip YT, save mp3, transcribe with whisper(small), and using embeddings to segment into suspected paragraphs for easy reading

-Usage:
+This project converts YouTube video essays into readable text by downloading the audio, transcribing it, and segmenting the result into structured paragraphs.

+⸻

+Methodology
+	1. Download audio from a YouTube URL
+	2. Save it as an .mp3 file in data/audio/
+	3. Transcribe the audio into text with whisper
+	4. Segment the text into suspected paragraphs using embeddings

+⸻

+Setup

+Create and activate a virtual environment:

-python3 -m venv videoless-essay
+python3 -m venv videoless-essay cd videoless-essay source bin/activate

-cd videoless-essay

-source bin/activate
+Install dependencies:

 pip install -r requirements.txt

-If running videoless-essay/main.py

-from root directory:

-python3 main.py --url fullYoutubeURL

-**Please note this will soon be deprecated**

-If running src/videoless_essay/main.py

-from root directory:
+⸻

+Usage

+From the root directory of the repository:

 export PYTHONPATH=src
-python3 -m videoless_essay.main --url fullYoutubeURL
+python3 -m videoless_essay.main --url FULL_YOUTUBE_URL

-**Please note this will be the behavior in future versions**

-FUTURE INTENTIONS:
+This will:
+	•	Download the video’s audio
+	•	Save the transcription
+	•	Generate a text version of the video essay in data/text/

+⸻

+Future Work
-Add screencaps from videos in appropriate sections
+	•	Add screencaps from the video in appropriate sections
+	•	Make the essay more nicely formatted
+	•	Possible browser UI

+⸻